What you should know about the May 2021 Google algorithm update.

 While it may not sound scintillating, keyword research can be interesting.
 It can help put you in the heads of people interested in your topic.
 So grab a cup of tea and start playing with some keyword tools!
 Keyword planning is a great skill to develop.

-Note: We’ve talked a few times about how to come up with content ideas for your pharmacy, in the following articles:
+Note: We’ve talked a few times about how to come up with content ideas for your pharmacy, in the following article:

 Feel free to follow these ideas for coming up with content and then do the keyword research for each!